CloudControlSystems/KubeAdaptor/README.md

 3. ./experiment/KubeAdaptor_test

-The directory './deploy' includes the the Yaml files corresponding to KubeAdaptor, RBAC, resource usage rate, Nfs, and workflow injection module.
+The directory './deploy' includes the Yaml files corresponding to KubeAdaptor, RBAC, resource usage rate, Nfs, and workflow injection module.
 We use the Configmap method in Yaml file to inject workflow information (dependency.json) into the container of the workflow injection module.
 Refer to './deploy/buildInjector1.yaml' for details.